 You can use a non-Chase ATM only if it is in a participating network.
 Your primary checking and savings accounts will be accessible on that network, and your other linked accounts may be accessible.
 Outside the U.S., only your primary checking account is usually accessible.
-We may charge a Non-Chase ATM Fee, and the ATM owner/network may also charge a fee.
-Any of these fees may be charged for any activity, including withdrawals, balance inquiries and transfers.
-We generally waive the

-Non-Chase ATM Fee for a balance inquiry or transfer if it is made in connection with a withdrawal at the same non-Chase ATM at the same time with the same card.
-On some accounts, we will refund ATM fees charged by the ATM owner/network; however, some ATM owners/networks do not identify these fees in the information they send to us and, as a result, we may not automatically refund the fee.
+We may charge a Non-Chase ATM Fee, and the ATM owner/network may also charge a fee, referred to as a "Surcharge Fee."
+On some accounts, we will refund ATM Surcharge Fees charged by the ATM owner/network; however, some ATM owners/networks do not identify these fees in the information they send to us and, as a result, we may not automatically refund the Surcharge Fee.
 If for any reason the refund is not processed, please contact us.
-If you choose to convert an international transaction to U.S. dollars at either an ATM or on a purchase, foreign currency commissions and fees included in the exchange rate charged by third parties are excluded from Chase reimbursements.
+If you choose to convert an international transaction to U.S. dollars at either an ATM or on a purchase, foreign currency commissions and fees included in the exchange rate charged by third parties are excluded from Chase Surcharge Fee reimbursements.